SidSaxena01/sound-classification/README.md

    jupyter notebook
    ```

-2. Open the notebook `AMPLAB Module 4 - Embedding extractor.ipynb`
+2. Open the notebook `embedding_extractor.ipynb`
+3. Open the notebook `sound_classification.ipynb`

-3. If you encounter package compatibility issues, run the cell with the setup script and restart the kernel.
+> If you encounter package compatibility issues, run the cell with the setup script and restart the kernel.

 ## Troubleshooting